sheryew/tp/docs/UserGuide.md

    - `find` : Finds persons whose names contain any of the given keywords.

-   - `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Employee Database.
+   - `add n/John Doe p/87654321 e/john.doe@gmail.com a/Tokyo s/5000 b/2000 d/Sales dob/1992-07-21` : Adds a contact named `John Doe` to the Employee Database.

    - `delete 3` : Deletes the 3rd contact shown in the current list.

    - `claim 2 $/-60` : Deducts $60 from the entitlement fund of the 2nd employee in the list.

-   - `clear` : Deletes all contacts.
+   - `clear` : Deletes all employees from the database.

    - `exit` : Exits the app.